What to Do If You Can’t Afford to Pay Your Payroll Tax Debt

 - Prevent levies or garnishments

-- Qualify for an Installment Agreement or hardship relief
+- Qualify for resolving payroll debt through an IRS installment agreement or hardship relief

 Once the IRS assigns a Revenue Officer, you’ll have fewer flexible options.